aainur/emoji-hub/README.md

 💡 Fun Fact:

-All the emojis used in the application, including the ones you see in this README, were proudly copied straight from Emoji Hub! 😊
+All the emojis used in the application, including the ones you see in this README, were proudly copied straight from Emoji Hub app! 😊